justeat/Topshelf.Nancy/README.md

 ## Getting Started

-Once you have the package installed into your test project, a standard wireup will look like this.
+Once you have the package installed into your test project, a standard wire-up will look like this.

 ```csharp
 	var host = HostFactory.New(x =>